-Nepal as a Contracting State to the Convention on International Civil Aviation has an obligation to the international community to ensure that civil aviation activities under its jurisdiction are carried out in strict compliance with the Standards and Recommended Practices contained in the eighteen Annexes to the Convention on International Civil Aviation in order to maintain the required aviation standards.
+Nepal as a Contracting State to the Convention on International Civil Aviation has an obligation to the international community to ensure that civil aviation activities under its jurisdiction are carried out in strict compliance with the Standards and Recommended Practices contained in the nineteen Annexes to the Convention on International Civil Aviation in order to maintain the required aviation standards.

-As per the standards of the Annex 14 to the Convention, States are required to establish a State Safety Program (SSP) and as part of the SSP, certified aerodrome required to implement Safety Management System acceptable to the State.
-In addition as per the Civil Aviation Authority of Nepal (CAAN), Airport Certificate Regulation - 2061 (2004), the Aerodrome Manual requires to have a Safety Management System in place for any certified airport.
+As per the standards of the CAR- 14 Part 1 to the Convention, States are required to establish a State Safety Program (SSP) and as part of the SSP, certified aerodrome required to implement Safety Management System acceptable to CAAN.
+In addition, as per the Civil Aviation Authority of Nepal (CAAN), Airport Certificate Regulation, 2004.
+The Aerodrome requires to have a Safety Management System in place for any certified airport.
+This Advisory Circular provides guidance to aerodrome operator(s), the requirements to be fulfilled under the Safety Management System.